BriNelson/todostarter/instructions.md

 * App must be able to delete todos TODO:done

-* App must be able to remove (delete) completed todos
+* App must be able to remove (delete) completed todos TODO:done

-* App must use a minimum of 4 components
+* App must use a minimum of 4 components TODO:done

 * App must use useContext to pass todos from parent components to children components TODO: done